Skip to main content

 Significant Disproportionality

-The Michigan Department of Education Office of Special Education identifies intermediate school districts (ISDs) each spring based on data from the previous two school years.
-Beginning in 2019 Michigan identified ISDs with significant disproportionality instead of its member districts.
+In Michigan, an LEA is the intermediate school district (ISD).
+The Michigan Department of Education Office of Special Education identifies ISDs each spring based on data from the previous two school years.
 Identification is based on the aggregate data of the member districts within the ISD.

 Business Rules/Procedures for Calculating Significant Disproportionality